 One beautiful Saturday morning, we drove up to Bristol to explore.
 A visit to Bristol is incomplete without a stop at the Blackbird Bakery.
-Be prepared to wait in line for about a half an hour!
+Be prepared to wait in line for about half an hour!

-sateen Girlfriend ankle jeans in alabaster.
-I carried an animal print clutch from Express and wore suede trimmed Gianni Bini shoes from Dillard’s last year.
+On a recent Wednesday date night, I wore a jean jacket from Chico’s with a pair of their So Slimming sateen Girlfriend ankle jeans in alabaster.
+I carried an animal print clutch from Express and wore suede-trimmed Gianni Bini shoes from Dillard’s last year.

-Our culture has been youth obsessed since the 1960’s.
+Our culture has been youth-obsessed since the 1960s.
 Being an adult has so many more benefits.
 I embrace this time in my life with great anticipation and joy.
 A group of friends and I were discussing the merits of being mature women when one lady said, “Oh, I would love to be twenty again.”
 Another said, “Please don’t make me go through that again!”

-It’s always interesting to me, as an artist to study how people naturally mature.
-It is somewhat like a great building surrounded by a beautiful garden that has been well tended or a piece of fine furniture that has been polished and cared for.
-Some things and people get better with age as they take on a lovely patina and become a special part of the fabric of our lives.
+It’s always interesting to me as an artist to study how people naturally mature.
+It is somewhat like a grand building surrounded by a beautiful, well-tended garden or fine furniture piece that has been polished and cared for.
+Some things and people get better with age as they take on a lovely patina and become a special part of our lives’ fabric.
 The woman on the right is infinitely happier than the youthful one.
 Aging is not a negative thing for me, rather a natural progression of life.
-I am enjoying this stage of life immensely.”
+I am enjoying this stage of life immensely.